Dedicated tax professionals specializing in research and development (R&D) tax credits help clients get the credit they deserve.

 For income tax purposes, the definition of a qualified activity for the R&D Tax Credit (also referred to as the Research & Experimentation Credit or Research Credit) includes new or improved products, processes, techniques, formulas, patents, and software applications.

-Wipfli's Research and Development Tax Credit team helps companies recognize tax savings opportunities available from the R&D tax credit to lower tax liability and, therefore, increase cash flow available for other needs.
+Wipfli's national Research and Development Tax Credit team helps companies recognize tax savings opportunities available from the R&D tax credit to lower tax liability and, therefore, increase cash flow available for other needs.

 Scott R. Schumacher, CPA, MST

 With more than 20 years of experience, Scott is the leader of Wipfli's research and development tax credit team, which works with businesses to claim and substantiate a tax incentive for research and development activities.
 He also works with closely held and family-owned businesses, providing them and their ownership group with tax compliance and planning services.